 This alternative is based on maintaining a peak flow rate of 1076 mgd from the collection system to Blue Plains.
-Peak flow rates to Complete Treatment would be reduced to 555 mgd for the first 4 hours, 511 mgd for the next 24 hours and 450 mgd thereafter.
+Peak flow rates to Complete Treatment would be reduced to 555 mgd for the first 4 hours and 511 mgd thereafter.
 A tunnel would be constructed between Poplar Point and Blue Plains, and flows exceeding the complete treatment capacity would be diverted to the tunnel.
 The total storage would be 157 mg (126 mg + 31 mg) spread over the Anacostia River tunnels system and the new Blue Plains Tunnel.
 Flow captured in the tunnels would be dewatered through new headworks at Blue Plains for treatment in a new ECF having a capacity of 225 mgd.
 Operating provisions would include arrangements to dewater the tunnels during and following wet weather events and to convey ECF effluent to Outfall 001 and/or to Complete Treatment depending on the capacity available in the Complete Treatment facilities.